laurenyew/CompanyListApp/README.md

 - [ ] Use lint/hierarchy viewer to fix performance of xml layouts
 - [ ] Create own Json endpoint

+- [ ] Get rid of singleton caches
+- [x] Use HttpResponseCache for request calls
+- [ ] Group companies by brand and in detail view show list of companies
+- [ ] Create SQLite database so we can query?

 ==================================================

 ## NOTES: